 A website without a call to action is like a birthday without cake.
 Sure it’s still a website, and it’s still your birthday, but it’s 100% missing something.
 Your call to action (CTA) is perhaps the single most important element of your website.
-If you are looking to grow your leads, sell your products, increase your followers, or want your visitors to do anything on your site, you need a clear and compelling call to action.
+If you are looking to grow your inbound marketing leads, sell your products, increase your followers on social media, or want your visitors to do anything on your site, you need a clear and compelling call to action.

 What’s the one thing all high-converting websites have in common?
 A killer CTA.